Eugenia calycina: Chemistry

 The fruit is rich in vitamin A. Several sesquiterpenes have been identified from the leaves of Eugenia calycina: bicyclogermacrene, spathulenol, beta-caryophyllene, aromadendrane‐4β,10α‐diol, and 1β‐11‐dihydroxy‐5‐eudesmene.
 The cytotoxic concentrations of the essential oil in the leaves for HeLa and Vero cells (266.8 ± 46.5 and 312.1 ± 42.5 μg mL−1) in 48 hours of exposure were higher than the LC50, which shows low cytotoxicity at the concentration exhibiting larvicidal activity.
 This indicates that the essential oil of Eugenia calycina shows high activity against the larvae of Aedes aegypti but has lower cytotoxicity against mammalian cells.
-Therefore, the leaves of Eugenia calycina are a promising source of natural larvicidal.
-The seeds, fruit pulp, and leaves contain a high phenolic content, with ellagic acid being the main compound with values of 8244.53 µg/g dw (leaves), 5054.43 µg/g dw (pulp), and 715.42 µg/g dw (seed).
-The total phenolic content in the leaves, pulp, and seed is 20371.96, 7139.70, and 2204.75 µg/g dw, with the main compounds being ellagic acid, myricitrin, and epicatechin gallate.
+Therefore, the leaves of Eugenia calycina are a promising source of natural larvicide.
+The seeds, fruit pulp, and leaves contain a high phenolic content, with ellagic acid being the main compound with values of 8244.53 μg/g dw (leaves), 5054.43 μg/g dw (pulp), and 715.42 μg/g dw (seed).
+The total phenolic content in the leaves, pulp, and seed is 20371.96, 7139.70, and 2204.75 μg/g dw, with the main compounds being ellagic acid, myricitrin, and epicatechin gallate.
 The leaves, pulp, and seeds contain 153 different phytochemicals belonging to different chemical classes, including organic acids, phenolic acids, flavonoids, and others.
 Eugenia calycina has high potential as a plant food due to its high phenolic content and phytochemical profile.
 It also contains a number of oxygen-containing compounds such as fatty acids, steroids, and tannins.
 Compounds with high amounts of oxygen (such as glycosed flavonoids, tannins, and polyphenolic compounds) were revealed to show activity against Cryptococcus sp.
 D (minimum inhibitory concentration=15.62μg/mL).
 It was also revealed that compounds contained a decreased amount of oxygen (such as fatty acids and steroids) towards Cryptococcus gattii L48, Cryptococcus neoformans L3 (MIC=31.2μg/mL), and Cryptococcus sp.
 D (MIC=62.5μg/mL).
 Therefore, Eugenia calycina has potential for research of active substances that can be used for treatment of cryptococcosis.